2b-coder-learning/first_project/README.md

 # first_project
-this is a new and first repository
+this is a new and first repository.
 Author - Harshita